-The fund accepts payment for shares only in US dollars by a check drawn on a US bank, a bank or Federal Funds wire transfer or an electronic bank transfer.
-The fund does not accept third party checks.
+The fund accepts payment for shares only in US dollars by Federal Funds wire transfer, or an electronic bank transfer.
+The fund does not accept checks or third party checks.
 A third party check is a check made payable to one or more parties and offered as payment to one or more other parties (e.g., a check made payable to you that you offer as payment to someone else).
-Checks should be payable to DWS and drawn by you or a financial institution on your behalf with your name or account number included with the check.